Purpose and Process of Reporting:

 Overall Execution Report:

-As you opens the HTML report you will be redirected to Dashboard.
-It will display overall execution report status.
+As you open the HTML report you will be redirected to Dashboard.
+It will display the overall execution report status.

 It will display category-wise execution report status.